Healthdirect Free Australian health advice you can count on.

 Buprenorphine comes in several forms:

-• sublingual tablets and film — placed under the tongue for quick absorption and rapid action
+• sublingual tablets or film — placed under the tongue for quick absorption and rapid action

-• injection — modified release injection under the skin, administered weekly or monthly
+• injection — modified-release injection under the skin, given weekly or monthly

 What are the possible side effects of taking buprenorphine?